Highlights

 One concern is that spray bottles are discouraged in many hospital environments.
 However, hypochlorous acid (HOCl) is not limited to sprays alone.
 Other delivery mechanisms are possible, and some are already being tested in healthcare settings — including pre-saturated wipes, foaming solutions, and controlled misting or fogging devices.

 Public Health Ontario notes that manual cleaning alone is often inconsistent, with missed surfaces and unmet wet-contact times.
-Exploring additional delivery formats for HOCl could help overcome these challenges while still aligning with hospital infection control policies.
+Alternative HOCl delivery formats may help healthcare facilities improve disinfectant coverage while still aligning with hospital infection-control policies.
+These approaches may also help facilities maintain more consistent disinfectant application across high-touch healthcare environments.

 A Safer Future for Canadian Healthcare